 Get quotes from these motorbike insurance providers and more

-Before you get bike insurance, you’ll need to decide what level of cover you need.
-The more cover you have, the more protection you’ll have.
-But remember that with the best motorcycle insurance, UK providers will likely charge more money for more cover.
+You need to decide what level of cover you need.
+The more cover you have, the more protection you have, but providers charge more money for more cover.

 You can choose from three types of motorcycle or moped insurance cover:

 Third-party only: covers injury to others and damage to their property